 I personally find this really challenging—as someone who loves a to-do list and tends to be a creature of habit, taking time out to look at life more holistically takes real effort.
 But I’ve learned that it’s absolutely crucial in order to keep growing in my career, relationships, health, and happiness.

 1. Identify which parts of your life you want to focus on.
 I personally don’t have the patience to cover every single sphere of life in one sitting, so I start by choosing one or two categories that are most important to me: career, relationships, health, philanthropy, creativity, etc.

-2. Next, write a third-person biography as it pertains to each category… as you would like it to read 5 years from now.
-This is the life that you dream about, the life that you’re about to make reality by aligning your priorities to make sure you’re headed in the direction of this dream.
+2. Next, write a third-person biography as it pertains to each category… as you would like it to read five years from now.
+This is the life that you dream about, the life that you’re about to make a reality by aligning your priorities to make sure you’re headed in the direction of this dream.
 You might do this in an hour one Saturday morning, or it might be something that you spend a few minutes working on every evening for a week.
 And it doesn’t have to be a novella; more important than length is to allow yourself the time and headspace to actually think.
 Fight the reflex to go with the first thing that pops into your head because that can be a recipe for complacency.
 Think outside-the-box and don’t be afraid to dream even bigger.
-Why 5 years?
-It’s somewhat arbitrary, but for me, 5 years is enough time to give a bigger perspective on where my life is headed, but not so far in the future I have no idea what my life might look like.
+Why five years?
+It’s somewhat arbitrary, but for me, five years is enough time to give a bigger perspective on where my life is headed, but not so far in the future I have no idea what my life might look like.

 3. If you feel stuck, this can be a great time to take a moment for prayer, meditation, or a walk.
 Let your mind drift a bit and then come back to your bio with a fresh perspective.
 One of the most valuable parts of this exercise is that it allows some of those hopes and dreams that may have been floating around in your subconscious to come to the surface and be manifested on paper.